Important Global Message

 Foster Parent Orientation

 For more information on the foster program, please contact Foster Coordinator Kaylynn Atoe at firstname.lastname@example.org.Back to Top

-The 2-hour orientation sessions are held at the following times:
+The two-hour orientation sessions are held at the following times:

 - Volunteer orientations are held every Saturday at 10 a.m. and the first and third Thursday of every month at 5 p.m.

-For more information on volunteering, e-mail Erica Fernandez at email@example.com or call 305-418-7159.Back to Top
+For more information on volunteering, email Lubia Rodriguez at firstname.lastname@example.org or call 305-418-7159.Back to Top

 Cat Socializer: Do you love cats?
 We have many cats for adoption that need attention.
 We need volunteers that can come in between 10 am and closing to spend time with the cats so they get the love that they deserve and remain comfortable around people.